Sauceforge/Saucery/README.md

 </div>

-Saucery handles all the plumbing required to integrate with SauceLabs, making writing tests a breeze.
+Saucery handles all the plumbing required to integrate with SauceLabs, making writing tests a breeze. so you only need to tell Saucery *what* you want.
+Saucery takes care of the *how*.

 Saucery comes in multiple flavors supporting popular test frameworks.

+Note: The tests specified below are provided as examples only.
+Your tests, of course, will be specific to your System Under Test.

 ### Packages
 | Package | Badges |